 Several factors can affect how long powdered brows last, including:

-- Skin Type: People with oily skin experience faster fading than those with drier skin types.
+- Skin Type: People with oily skin experience powder brows fading faster than those with drier skin types.

 - Lifestyle: Sun exposure, excessive sweating, and skin care products containing exfoliants can all lead to the pigment fading faster.